Africa's whistleblowers pay a high price for their courage | DW | 16.03.2022

 "I'm for putting money toward supporting whistleblowers in respect of the legal fight, maintaining their living, their lifestyle at least," he said.
 "In other words, that they can put food on the table."

-"I'm very worried about an environment that says you must be paid to do good," he added.
+"I'm very worried about an environment that says you must be paid to do good," he said.

 Cynthia Stimpel, who in 2016 exposed a €15 million ($17 million) illicit transaction at South African Airways, has a different opinion.
 She argues that a financial award can help whistleblowers through a tough time